alexvoss/mkdocs-material-fork/docs/insiders/runtime-and-cancellation.md

 which is scheduled to take effect at the end of your current billing cycle.
 This means you'll retain access to Insiders until the cancellation officially becomes effective.
-All charges are processed by GitHub and as we don't receive any information regarding your payment, we can not provide you with details when your cancallation will be in place.
+All charges are processed by GitHub and as we don't receive any information regarding your payment, we can not provide details about when your cancellation will be in place.

 ### How to cancel

-To cancel your sponsorship, please follow the [step-by-step guide from GitHub].
+To downgrade or to cancel your sponsorship, please follow the [step-by-step guide from GitHub].
+If you have sponsored using an organizational account, ensure that you cancel the sponsorship under that specific account, as the [collaborator and sponsor accounts may differ].

-If you have sponsored using an organizational account, ensure that you cancel the sponsorship under that specific account, as the collaborator and sponsor accounts may differ.
+  [step-by-step guide from GitHub]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/downgrading-a-sponsorship#canceling-a-sponsorship

-  [step-by-step guide from GitHub]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/downgrading-a-sponsorship
+  [collaborator and sponsor accounts may differ]: access-management.md/#collaborators

 ### Effects of cancellation